 David has more than 20 years' experience as a solicitor working predominantly in the area of consumer law.
 This includes 16 years experience working with vulnerable clients at Legal Aid NSW, as well as large scale litigation experience (Freehills) and more recently as a decision maker (Ombudsman) at Australian Financial Complaints Authority.
 He has held Directorships at Financial Ombudsman Service (FOS), Insurance Ombudsman Service and been appointed as Consumer Representative to Insurance Council of Australia and ASIC Customer Advisory Panel.
-David is currently employed as Special Counsel - Financial Services (TPD) at Carroll & O'Dea Lawyers.
+David is currently employed as Special Counsel - at Carroll & O'Dea Lawyers working in the area of TPD.